p3LZ3r/kontist-eur-report-generator/.taskmaster/docs/PRD.md

   - **Why it's important:** This makes it trivial for the user to transfer their results into the ELSTER tax portal, eliminating confusion and potential for transcription errors.
   - **How it works at a high level:** A simple UI component will display the key calculated values (e.g., "Betriebseinnahmen," "Wareneinkauf," "Gewinn/Verlust") with labels that match the official EÜR form's terminology and line numbers.

+- **Polar.sh Payment Integration:**
+  - **What it does:** Provides an optional payment gateway for users who want to support the application or unlock premium features.
+  - **Why it's important:** Enables sustainable development and maintenance of the application while keeping it accessible to all users.
+  - **How it works at a high level:** When users click on ELSTER export or information buttons, a payment modal appears with Polar.sh checkout integration.
+Users can choose to pay or continue without payment.
+A secondary CTA in the export view allows users to contribute later if they change their mind.

 # User Experience
 - **User Persona:** A German freelance consultant who is comfortable with technology but is not an accounting expert.
 Their primary goal is to complete their tax obligations as quickly and accurately as possible without hiring an accountant.
 - **Key User Flow:**